Alison Nathan: Court of appeals service

 In 2021, Senator Chuck Schumer recommended Nathan to President Joe Biden for a vacancy on the United States Court of Appeals for the Second Circuit.
 On November 17, 2021, Biden announced his intent to nominate Nathan to fill the vacancy; her nomination was sent to the Senate the following day.
-Biden nominated Nathan to the seat being vacated by Judge Rosemary S. Pooler, who will assume senior status upon confirmation of her successor.
+Biden nominated Nathan to the seat being vacated by Judge Rosemary S. Pooler, who announced her intent to assume senior status upon confirmation of her successor.
 On December 15, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, Republican senators criticized her decision to grant some prison inmates early release during the COVID-19 pandemic and her prior writings (as a law professor and attorney in private practice) in opposition to the death penalty.
-On January 3, 2022, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was later renominated the same day.
+On January 3, 2022, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated the same day.

 On January 20, 2022, her nomination was reported out of committee by a 13–9 vote.
+On March 14, 2022, Majority Leader Chuck Schumer filed cloture on her nomination.
 On March 17, 2022, the Senate invoked cloture on her nomination by a 51–44 vote.
 On March 23, 2022, her nomination was confirmed by a 49–47 vote.
 She received her judicial commission on March 30, 2022.
 She became the second openly LGBTQ judge to serve on the 2nd Circuit.

 Personal life

-Nathan is married to Meg Satterthwaite, a professor at NYU School of Law.
+Nathan is married to Margaret Satterthwaite, a professor at NYU School of Law.
 They are parents to twin sons.

 Nathan officiated the wedding of fellow district judge J. Paul Oetken in 2014.